• Recipe Index

 • Place the strawberries in large mixing bowl.
 With a potato masher, crush the strawberries, until no whole berries remain.
 Set aside.

-• In another large mixing bowl, measure four cups of white sugar.
+• In another large mixing bowl, add the white granulated sugar.
 Do not substitute or reduce the sugar.
-There are different types of surejell if interested in a low sugar jam option.

-• To the sugar, add 2 cups of crushed strawberries.
+• To the sugar, add the crushed strawberries.
 Stir until fully combined.
 Set a timer for ten minutes.
 Stir at least three times during the ten minutes.

 • In a small bowl, add the certo (liquid pectin) and lemon juice.
 Stir.
 Set aside.

-• After ten minutes, add the certo lemon juice mix to the berries.
-Set a time for three minutes and stir the entire time.
+• After ten minutes, add the Certo lemon juice mixture to the berries with sugar.
+Set a timer for three minutes and stir the entire time.
 This step is to be sure the sugar fully dissolves and the pectin is mixed into the jam.

 • Set the strawberry jam on the countertop for 24 hours.
 This allows the jam to seal and rest.

-• After the 24 hours, keep the jam in the refrigerator up to three weeks or in the freezer for up to a year.
+• After 24 hours, keep the jam in the refrigerator up to 3 weeks or in the freezer for up to a 1 year.
 Defrost before using for best results.

 Notes